 She drinks breast milk so I did not have to worry about the formula.
 Also, I bought bananas, fresh bread, and cheese for her almost every day at the festival.

 Should you carry a sling or a carrier or a pram?
-Many people swear by slings but pram works wonders for us.
-It all depends on what your baby is the most comfortable in and is used to.
+Many people swear by slings but a pram works wonders for us.
+It all depends on what your baby is most comfortable in, and is used to.

-I have met many parents who love carrying their babies in slings or backpacks or carriers because it keeps them close to the chest but Karma doesn’t like them.
+I have met many parents who love carrying their babies in slings or backpacks or carriers because it keeps them close to the chest but my little one doesn’t like them.
 She doesn’t like staying in a carrier or sling for more than 30 minutes on a good day.
-On the other hand, she loves her pram and can also sleep on it.
+On the other hand, she loves her pram and can also sleep in it.

 Baby Festival Essentials

 Me with the Baby in a Music Festival

 In my post about tips for traveling with a baby, I mention you should travel light and not carry too many diapers.
 After all, you get them in every supermarket.
 But things are very different when you’re at a music festival with your baby.

 Carry more than enough diapers because that’s something you will not get in a music festival (unless there’s a supermarket nearby).
 Not just diapers but bring enough diaper gear – like wipes, disposable changing mats, dry tissues, and diaper cream.

 Don’t forget weather protection such as sun cream that’s specifically for babies, sun hat, waterproof gear, thick jacket, gloves, socks, etc.